Perez Lopez and the SF way of investigation

 Maybe you are wondering WTF; what takes so long?

-And if you’ve read the SFPD Department General Order 8.11, which “outlines the rules and procedures to be followed in the conduct of all officer-involved and discharge investigations, “ you would expect these cases to wind up in seven months.
+And if you’ve read the SFPD Department General Order 8.11, which “outlines the rules and procedures to be followed in the conduct of all officer-involved and discharge investigations, “ you would expect these cases to wind up much sooner.
+The Order gives the Homicide Detail 45 days, and the Internal Affairs Division 60 days, to complete their investigations.

+These are not hard fast deadlines and routinely unenforced.
+The DA is under no time

 After the December 2015 slaying of Mario Woods in Bayview, three reviews of the SFPD Use of Force policies and practices ensued.